blessinvarkey/blessinvarkey.github.io/theatre/lecture9.md

 # Assignment 2
 - Assignment 2 marking for the Check Please! performers will be submitting the modified script.
-- For the rest of you, assignment is to create a backdrop generated using dalle, midjourney (or any other AI tool) of various locations.
+- For the rest of you, the assignment is to create a backdrop generated using dalle, midjourney (or any other AI tool) of various locations.
 The location could be a park, a restaraunt wallpaper, a movie theatre, a bus stand etc. Before submitting, discuss in the next class.